milano-js/milano-js.github.io/src/content/talks.md

 ###Talk in programma:

-Angular JS workshop (details soon)
+From jQuery plugin to Angular JS directive

+(Gianluca Sabena - Mauro Verrocchio)